GLOBAL HEALTH CONCENTRATION

 Over the last two years, 89 public health, medical, pharmacy and physician assistant students have traveled abroad to conduct their public health field studies.
 Students traveled to Bolivia, Ethiopia and Cambodia and worked with universities, hospitals, clinics, and community organizations.
 They studied topics ranging from child malnutrition and neonatal care to health literacy, medication inventory management and research ethics.
 Below, are several examples of the types of projects in which our students are engaged:

-The Global Health Track is comprised of the following courses (Total: 10 units):
+The Global Health Concentration is comprised of the following courses (Total: 10 units):

-The Global Health Track requires 42 units.
-In addition to the 10 units of track courses listed above, students must complete 15 units of core public health courses (Biostatistics, Epidemiology, Health Policy and Management, Environmental Health, and Behavioral and Social Aspects of Public Health), 10 units of elective courses, and 7 units of coursework that comprise the Culminating Experience.
-C. Please find below links to the Global Health Track degree requirements and MPH Academic Planning Forms.
+The Global Health Concentration requires 42 units.
+In addition to the 10 units of concentration courses listed above, students must complete 15 units of core public health courses (Biostatistics, Epidemiology, Health Policy and Management, Environmental Health, and Behavioral and Social Aspects of Public Health), 10 units of elective courses, and 7 units of coursework that comprise the Culminating Experience.

 After completing 10 units of elective courses, MPH students proceed to their culminating